 Add your sensory bin materials to a large storage bin.

-Safety note: Always supervise children during sensory bin play.
-Be mindful of those that like to place things in their mouths.
+Safety note: Always supervise children during sensory bin play, be mindful of those that like to place things in their mouths.
 Avoid using small items.

 Write what you are thankful for on the wood slices.
 As your child picks up the wood slices, talk about what the words mean and why you are thankful for them.

-I also added red, orange, and yellow feathers to the sensory bin.
-This provides
+I also added red, orange, and yellow feathers to the sensory bin to bring the Thanksgiving Turkey into the play.
+This provides another texture and shapes for your child to manipulate.

-kids added the different items to the bowls and stirred them around.
+The bowls and spoons invite children to add pouring, scooping and more to this Thanksgiving Theme sensory tub.
+My kids added the different items to the bowls and stirred them around.

 They used the large tweezers to pick up the items as well.
-Tweezers
+Tweezers help to work on fine motor skills.

 Hide everything under a pile of leaves to mix up the activity.
-What can
+What can you find underneath?

-Also, be sure you have enough materials for them to share.
+But, be sure you have enough materials for them to share.

-Activities for Toddlers
+More Activities for Fall for Toddlers and Preschoolers

 Trisha Stanley